izzyacademy/openai-codex-cli-tutorials/README.md

 Codex is available as a [CLI tool](https://developers.openai.com/codex/cli), as [an IDE extension/plugin](https://developers.openai.com/codex/ide) and also [in the Cloud](https://developers.openai.com/codex/cloud).

+There is also an [Intellij Plugin](https://plugins.jetbrains.com/plugin/28264-codex-launcher) available if you use JetBrains IDEs like Pycharm, Intellij and Webstorm.

 ---

 ## What language / Tech stack it’s written in